Mission: Impossible (1966 TV series): IMF agents

-Hill was replaced without explanation in the second season by Peter Graves (brother of Gunsmoke's James Arness), in the role of Jim Phelps.
+Hill was replaced without an official explanation in the second season by Peter Graves (brother of Gunsmoke's James Arness), in the role of Jim Phelps.
 Phelps remained the team's leader for the remainder of the original series as well as the 1988–1990 revival.

 In theory, Briggs and Phelps are the only full-time members of the IMF.
 As the series was originally conceived, they would form teams composed of part-time agents from a variety of professions based on the particular skills required for the mission.
 In practice, however, Briggs and Phelps choose the same core group of three or four agents for every mission, occasionally supplemented by guest stars playing agents with unique skills.

 The regular agent line-up during the first season consisted of: